jpverkamp/blog/content/reviews/books/Hugh Howey/Silo/Shift/1 - First Shift Legacy.md

 page_count: 238
 series_index: [0, 1]
 ---
-It's been a while since I read {{< goodreads book="Wool" >}}.
-Long enough that I'd started to forget the general shape of things, but as I went through {{< goodreads book="First Shift: Legacy" >}}, things started to come back.
+It's been a while since I read [[Wool]]().
+Long enough that I'd started to forget the general shape of things, but as I went through [[First Shift: Legacy]](), things started to come back.
 It's interesting seeing the gaps in Wool's history.

 That being said, the prequel chapters (of a prequel) just feel wrong.
 The Silos were built in a matter of years by the government?
 With apparently minimal or no leaks?
 Run by a Senator which apparently gets two Representatives to do his absolute bidding (What about their own jobs?
 It would have made more sense had Donald remained an architect).